01 of 06

 Finding a Home for Your Worm Bin

-Where you place your bin is important.
-The bin should be kept in an area that stays between 55 and 80 degrees Fahrenheit.
-Temperatures outside of this range can be detrimental to the worms and slow production in the bin.
+Where you place, your bin is important.
+The bin should be kept in an area that stays between 55 and 80 F. Temperatures outside of this range can be detrimental to the worms and slow production in the bin.
 Worms are also bothered by vibration and may try to escape the bin if this is an issue.
 Try not to place the bin near washing machines, clothes dryers, or dishwashers.

 The final consideration in placing the bin is convenience.
 You want the bin to be in a place where adding food waste will be... easy, and you will frequently be reminded to check conditions in the bin to ensure that your worms are happy.
 Every household is different, but prime spots include kitchen cabinets, mudrooms, and basements.